 Using RSYNC to copy file from one server to another

-rsync is a utility that you can use to copy data from one place to another very easily, and there are many options available to allow you to be very specific about how you want the data transferred.
+rsync is a utility that you can use to copy file from one server to another very easily, and there are many options available to allow you to be very specific about how you want the data transferred.
 Another aspect that makes rsync flexible is the many ways you can manipulate the source and target directories.
-However, you don’t even have to use the network; you can even copy data from one directory to another on the same server.
+However, you don't even have to use the network; you can even copy data from one directory to another on the same server.

 Copying a file within the same server from one location to another

 -r to copy recursively, you can also use (

 -a) i.e. for archive which retains as much metadata as possible (in most cases, it should make everything an exact copy).